OfficeDev/Outlook-Add-in-JavaScript-UseIdentityToken/README.md

 - If you have any trouble running this sample, please [log an issue](https://github.com/OfficeDev/Outlook-Add-in-JavaScript-UseIdentityToken/issues).
 - Questions about Office Add-in development in general should be posted to [Stack Overflow](http://stackoverflow.com/questions/tagged/office-addins).
 Make sure that your questions or comments are tagged with [office-addins].

+If the add-in loads but does not run, try to build the solution in Visual Studio (**Build > Build Solution**).
+Check the Error List for missing dependencies and add them as needed.

 <a name="additional-resources"></a>
 ## Additional resources